ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 }
 ```

-Here is the actual function:
+Here is the full code of this version of the function:

 ```js
   parseIdentifierName(pos: number, liberal?: boolean): string {